grannycart/by-sound-alone_source/draft4_builtprose-subworld_story1.md

 "Hemi," Percy called down to sonar, "we've got ourselves something, though I'm not sure what.
 You and Bastian come up on deck with me."

 Bastian unfolded his long skinny limbs from the control chair and climbed up the ladder and up through the sail hatch with Percy and Hemi following.
 The wind was blowing a little harder now and the chop had kicked up a bit.
 Bastian cupped his hands and lit another cigarette.
 Percy and Hemi shaded their eyes, scanning the water.
 It was a few minutes before they saw a small gray oblong object cutting through the choppy little waves.
 It was a tiny submarine sail, no more than a meter long and high, with a couple of thin whispy antennas trailing from the top in the wind.
+Unusual for a submarine sail, it had a small view port in the front of it through which the pilot could look.
 At the rear of the sail a thin stream of diesel smoke floated up and away behind it.
 The deck of the small sub was totally awash, running just at the surface of the water.

 As it got closer they could see the big splotchy patches of rust all along the hull of the mini-sub, and a slight oil slick of a trail that it left behind in its very minimal wake.
 Bastian, Hemi, and Percy climbed over the fairing of the sail of the _Prospect_ and down to the deck.
 Standing here, Percy was discomforted to see the bow of her boat sitting much lower in the water than usual, still weighted down by the tons of excess ballast water.